Jim Langton: A second All-Ireland

-Kilkenny made it three provincial titles in succession in 1947, however, Langton missed victory over Dublin.
+Kilkenny made it three provincial titles in succession in 1947, however, Langton missed the victory over Dublin.
 The subsequent All-Ireland final on 7 September 1947 was a repeat of the previous year with Cork providing the opposition.
 The stakes were high for both sides as Cork were aiming for a record sixth championship in seven seasons while Kilkenny were aiming to avoid becoming the first team to lose three consecutive All-Ireland finals.
-In what has been described as one of the greatest deciders of all-time, little separated the two teams over the course if the hour.
+In what has been described as one of the greatest deciders of all-time, little separated the two teams over the course of the hour.
 A Joe Kelly goal put Cork one point ahead with time almost up, however, Terry Leahy proved to be the hero of the day.
 He converted a free to level the sides again before sending over the match-winner from the subsequent puck-out.
-With that the game was over and Kilkenny were the champions by 0–14 to 2–7.
+With that, the game was over and Kilkenny were the champions by 0–14 to 2–7.
 It was the fifth time that Kilkenny had pipped Cork by a single point in the championship decider, while it also resulted in Langton winning a second All-Ireland medal.

 After two years of decline, Kilkenny were back in 1950.
 A narrow 3–11 to 2–11 defeat of new arrivals Wexford gave Langton a sixth Leinster medal.
 He later lined out in his sixth All-Ireland final on 3 September 1950, with age-old rivals Tipperary providing the opposition.
 In a dull affair, Tipp looked to be heading for victory when Seán Kenny scored a goal to put the team four points ahead with just one minute left to play.
 Kilkenny fought back and a Jimmy Kelly goal from the puck-out reduced the deficit to just one point again.
 As "the Cats" were about to launch one final attack, the referee blew the whistle and Tipperary had won by 1–9 to 1–8.